Thinking Outside The Box

 A simple three step action that logically links FQ’s to the ability to initiate delayed adverse reactions.
 There are no grand leaps of faith or conjecture required to link the steps.
 Now I am not guaranteeing that your doctor, or any doctor for that matter, will become a believer, but it’s worth the try, especially if you’ve been trying to explain your delayed or long term problems from the FQ’s.

 Ironically, most doctors would understand completely if you told them that you were having long term health problems from a previous round of chemotherapy years earlier.
 So, just maybe, if you can get him/her to link the two (FQ’s and Chemotherapy) in their mind you may have a shot.
 Sadly, and usually the case, if you tell them that you are experiencing long term health effects of a fluoroquinolone antibiotic taken much earlier, maybe even years, your ideas would probably, at best, be politely dismissed, and sometimes rudely dismissed.

-So where is the disconnect?
-Let’s throw out the argument that most doctors are not taught that drugs used so routinely can have long term adverse profiles.
-Instead, some of my friends in the psychology world believe the answer is simple.
+In the case of Fluoroquinolone adverse events, it is to preserve the notion that their efforts help rather than hurt.
+Their impulse is to attribute the harm to something other than their intervention.
 Doctors cannot admit that something that they prescribe every day is actually capable of such long term pervasive damage.
 Most will admit to a rare occurrence of adverse symptoms but they are usually limited to those who experience immediate reactions.
 Admitting broader or long term problems conveys and sense of culpability or liability that they do not want to venture into.
 In every sense of the meaning, it is “plausible deniability”.
-They have the ability to hide behind the FDA and other organizations who offer blanket “plausible deniability”.
+And, they have the ability to hide behind the FDA, who caters to the pharmaceutical companies and offers blanket “plausible deniability.”